How to Use the Sales Target Calculator

 Ready to find out more?

+The first step is to enter your annual sales target and the average value of your deals.
 If your deal value varies greatly, I’d recommend taking a good guess.
 I suggest picking slightly lower to underestimate your average deal value for this exercise.

 Enter the percentage of proposals you send that result in a deal in the first box.
 If you close 1 in 5 opportunities, enter 20 into the first box.
 In the next box, enter the number of face-to-face or online meetings that result in you sending a proposal.